Lambda Chi Alpha Educational Foundation

 Academic Scholarship

-The Lambda Chi Alpha Educational Foundation offers access to a variety of scholarships for students looking for support.
+Lambda Chi Alpha Educational Foundation offers access to a variety of scholarships for students looking for support.

-Complete this application to be considered for available academic scholarship awards.
+Complete this application to be considered for any available academic scholarship awards.
 Applicants will be considered for all awards for which they meet the eligibility criteria.

 All applicants must be a current undergraduate member in good standing (including financial status) with a minimum cumulative undergraduate GPA of 3.0 GPA on a 4.0 GPA scale.